NKI-AI/direct/projects/spie2022_radial_subsampling/README.rst

 Deep MRI Reconstruction with Radial Subsampling (SPIE 2022)
 ===========================================================

-This folder contains the training code specific for our experiments presented in our paper `Deep MRI Reconstruction with Radial Subsampling <https://arxiv.org/abs/2108.07619>`__ accepted in SPIE 2022.
+This folder contains the training code specific for our experiments presented in our paper `Deep MRI Reconstruction with Radial Subsampling <https://doi.org/10.1117/12.2609876>`__ accepted and presented at SPIE Medical Imaging Conference 2022 (Arxiv pre-print: `https://arxiv.org/abs/2108.07619 <https://arxiv.org/abs/2108.07619>`__).

 Dataset
 -------